juanitomiller/juanitomiller/README.md

 <br>

 - A passionate Self-taught Full Stack in JavaScript developer
-- Playing CTF's at spare time
+- Playing Airsoft at spare time
 - Currently learning Web Development by Self
 - Personal website [link](https://juanitomiller.github.io)
 - I’m currently open for an Intern or a new job opportunity, this is [my Repository](https://juanitomiller.github.io/Portfolio/)